 Perspective on the Natural World (PN)

-CHEM-131 General Chemistry I (PN) Atoms, Ions, and Molecules This course introduces the fundamentals of bonding to form ions and molecules from atoms, as well as how atoms and molecules interact with each other resulting in the properties of matter.
+CHEM-131 General Chemistry I (PN) Atoms, Ions, and Molecules.
+This course introduces the fundamentals of bonding to form ions and molecules from atoms, as well as how atoms and molecules interact with each other resulting in the properties of matter.
 Topics include atomic structure, chemical bonding theories, symmetry as it pertains to chemical equivalence, coordination compounds, gases, intermolecular forces, and colligative properties.
 Lecture and two hours of laboratory weekly.

-CHEM-235 Introduction to Inorganic Chemistry (PN) This course is an alternative to the one year of general chemistry (CHEM 121 and 122) curriculum.
-Students with a strong preparation in high school chemistry, such as credit for AP Chemistry (or equivalent) or two years of high school chemistry are encouraged to take this course.
+CHEM-235 Intro to Inorganic Chemistry (PN) This course is an alternative to the one year of general chemistry (CHEM 121 and 122) curriculum.
+Students with strong preparation in high school chemistry, such as credit for AP Chemistry (or equivalent) or two years of high school chemistry are encouraged to take this course.
 Topics covered include: atomic structure, periodic properties, descriptive inorganic chemistry, ionic solids, bonding theories, symmetry, electrochemistry, and coordination chemistry.
 Lecture and 3 hours of laboratory weekly.
 Credit may not be earned for CHEM 235 and 131.
-In order to have a full year of chemistry as required by many professional schools students may have to take another CHEM course (see the chair of the chemistry department) in addition to this course.
+In order to have a full year of chemistry as required by many professional schools, students may have to take another CHEM course (see the chair of the chemistry department) in addition to this course.